I’m amused when I hear the expression “Gift Exchange.” Similar to hearing jumbo-shrimp, open-secret, or sweet-sorrow, the phrase is an oxymoron.

 No thought of quid pro quo — “I’ll give to receive.”
 He simply gave.

 In watching the video, I was reminded why our heroes have disappeared — they were not Politically Correct.
-Any story involving an angel and the Good Book must surely be subversive.
+Any story involving eccentric beliefs based on the Good Book as source must surely be subversive.
+Yet, his epitaph carved in granite is worthy of a hero: He Lived For Others.

 The propagandists have taken the goodness inherent in natural law and twisted it for their benefit.
 Take a good look at those you’ve heard about who are held up by the media as thought leaders and what do you see?